TCE Species Mapping

 The following applies in Reverse Mapping:

-- Used when TCE species need to be converted back into SysCAD species, such as any of the TCE flowsheet unit operations (TCE Reactor, etc).
+• Used when TCE species need to be converted back into SysCAD species, such as any of the TCE flowsheet unit operations (TCE Reactor, etc.).

-- For reverse mapping requiring assembly of TCE ions into SysCAD species, the following steps are done:
+• For reverse mapping requiring assembly of TCE ions into SysCAD species, the following steps are done:

-- In this case, the PHREEQC equilibrium composition predicts a number of different ions.
+• In this case, the PHREEQC equilibrium composition predicts a number of different ions.

-- The reverse mapping algorithm uses various ionic breakdowns to calculate the apparent species, which in this case, is dissolved CaSO4(aq).
+• The reverse mapping algorithm uses various ionic to species assembly reactions to calculate the SysCAD species, which in this case, is dissolved CaSO4(aq).
+In this case, the assembly reaction is SO4-- + Ca++ = CaSO4(aq).

-- Any additional H+ and OH- species are combined to form water.
+• Any additional H+ and OH- species are combined to form water.

-- Full elemental balance checks are provided to ensure that all elemental mass has been properly accounted for.
+• Full elemental balance checks are provided to ensure that all elemental mass has been properly accounted for.

 Reverse Mapping Algorithms